 Since 2008 Spygenius have released four albums in the UK, each noted for their complex lyrics, as intelligent as they are emotionally charged: sometimes witty, sometimes painful, sometimes insightful, sometimes just nonsensical – always delightful and engaging.
-A new US release of their most recent album – the highly praised ‘Pacéphale – is imminent on the Big Stir label, to be followed by a new album in 2018.
+A US release of their most recent album – the highly praised ‘Pacéphale – began the band's tenure on Big Stir Records, and was followed by a Digital Single release ("If You Go A-Roving") teasing a new album in 2019.
 For the last couple of years Spygenius have been working with the Burbank based Big Stir Collective, and have organized a number of Big Stir Britannia events in the UK.
-The band is also noted for their visual collaborations with artist and honorary fifth Spygenius, Champniss, which has resulted in a book and a number of animated music videos which perfectly encapsulate the surreal whimsy of their music.
+The band is also noted for their visual collaborations with artist and honorary fifth Spygenius, Champniss of London, which has resulted in a book and a number of animated music videos which perfectly encapsulate the surreal whimsy of their music.